omiridoue/sgsss-workflow/setup.md

 ## Set-up

 To follow along the practical component it is recommended to use GitHub Codespaces.
 This will require a stable internet connection.
 If you are not signed in to GitHub, you may be prompted to do so.
+To complete Steps 2-4 you will have to copy the code and paste this directly onto your terminal.
+Note you will be prompted to pop-up and enable permissions.
+You can paste the code by placing your cursor in the terminal and using Right-click.
+Then press enter to run the command.

 :::::::::::::::  solution
 ## Set up Environment